How to Check What CPU You Have? (and Its Specs)

 Does More Core = Greater Performance?

-Not necessarily, there are many aspects that define how the CPU will perform for your intended tasks.
+Not necessarily.
+Many aspects define how the CPU will perform your intended tasks.

-For instance, gaming on an Intel Core i7 with 8 cores 16 threads would be an overkill as most games do not come close to utilizing all 8 cores.
+For instance, gaming on an Intel Core i7 with eight cores and 16 threads would be overkill, as most games do not come close to utilizing all eight cores.

-However, if you are a gamer AND a streamer than the more cores you have the better will be your gaming + live streaming experience.
+However, if you are a gamer AND a streamer, the more cores you have, the better your gaming + live streaming experience will be.
 This is because encoding video is a very CPU-heavy task:

 Encoding can be taxing on your system. x264 will utilize a lot of your CPU, resulting in lower FPS. – Twitch.tv